 Hidden Costs and Unveiled Strategies

-• The Lease Loopholes: Always read the fine print.
+- The Lease Loophole: Always read the fine print.
 Some leases have clauses that allow for rent increases during the lease period based on variables like increased maintenance costs.
 Some leases allow subletting, offering a way to offset costs if you need to travel or move temporarily.

-• The Psychological Cost of Shared Walls: Living close to neighbors can sometimes result in unexpected stress, especially if they have different schedules or lifestyles.
-Soundproofing solutions like acoustic panels can help but come at an additional cost.
+- The Psychological Cost of Shared Walls: Living close to neighbors can sometimes result in unexpected stress, especially if they have different schedules or lifestyles.
+Soundproofing solutions like acoustic panels can help, but they come at an additional cost.